Los Angeles Expungement Attorney

 Proposition 36, and you have successfully completed all the requirements, your record

-should already be changed.
+should already be cleared.
 If, however, you did not complete the requirements

 or violated probation, you may have the conviction on your record.
 If